portworx/px-docs/index.md

 title: "Welcome to Portworx Docs"
 sidebar: home_sidebar
 ---
 Portworx provides scale-out storage for containers.
-Portworx storage is delivered as a container that gets installed on your servers.
+Portworx storage is delivered as a container that is installed on your servers.
 Portworx technology:

 * Provides data protection and container-granular management.
 * Enables companies to run multi-cloud with any scheduler.